A Variant of AIC based on the Bayesian Marginal Likelihood: Simulations

 \section{Simulations}

-In this section, we compare the numerical performance of the proposed criteria, $\IC_{\pi,1}$ and $\IC_r$, with that of conventional criteria, namely the AIC, BIC, DIC, and the marginal likelihood.
+In this section, we compare the numerical performance of the proposed criteria, $\IC_{\pi,1}$ and $\IC_r$, with that of conventional criteria, namely the AIC, BIC, DIC, and the marginal likelihood (ML).
 We consider two regression models: a regression model with constant variance and a regression model with ${\rm AR}(1)$ errors.
 These models are taken as examples of the linear model (\ref{eqn:regmodel}) given in Section \ref{subsec:example}.
-In each simulation, 1000 realizations are generated from (\ref{eqn:regmodel}), with $\bbe = (1,1,1,1,0,0,0)^t$ or $\bbe = (1,1,0,0,0,0,0,)^t$.
-That is, the full model is $p_\om = 7$ and the true model is $p_* = 4$ or $p_* = 2$.
-All explanatory variables are randomly generated from the standard normal distribution.
-The signal-to-noise ratio (${\rm SNR} = \left\{ {\rm var}(\x_i^t\bbe) / {\rm var}(\ep_i) \right\}^{1/2}$) is controlled at 1, 3, and 5.
-For the regression model with AR(1) errors, we set the AR parameter as $\phi = 0.5$.
+The matrix of explanatory variables are randomly generated as $\vec(\X_\om) \sim \Nc_{n\times p_\om}(\zero, \I_{p_\om}\otimes \bSi )$ for $\bSi = 0.9\I_n + 0.1\one\one^t$ in each simulation.

 When deriving the criterion $\IC_{\pi,1}$, we set the prior distribution of $\bbe$ as $\Nc_p(\zero,\si^2\la^{-1}\I_p)$; that is, $\W = \la^{-1}\I_p$.
 The unknown parameter $\phi$ in $\V$ for the AR(1) model is estimated using the maximum likelihood estimator based on the full model.
 The hyperparameter $\la$ is estimated by maximizing the marginal likelihood $f_\pi(\y|\sih^2,\la)$, after substituting in the estimate $\sih^2 = \y^t\P\y/n$ of $\si^2$.
 Note that $\phi$ is estimated based on the full model, while $\si^2$ and $\la$ are estimated from each candidate model using the plugged-in version of $\V(\phih)$.